Have equity in your home? Want a lower payment? An appraisal from Premier Appraisal of SoCal can help you get rid of

-PMI can be expensive to a borrower in that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and often isn't even tax deductible, PMI can be expensive to a borrower.
-It's beneficial for the lender because they acquire the money, and they receive payment if the borrower is unable to pay, separate from a piggyback loan where the lender consumes all the costs.
+PMI can be expensive to a borrower in that the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and generally isn't even tax deductible, PMI can be costly to a borrower.
+It's favorable for the lender because they acquire the money, and they receive payment if the borrower doesn't pay, opposite from a piggyback loan where the lender consumes all the deficits.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 The Homeowners Protection Act of 1998 makes the lenders on nearly all loans to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
 The law guarantees that, upon request of the home owner, the PMI must be released when the principal amount equals just 80 percent.
 So, wise home owners can get off the hook sooner than expected.

 It can take many years to reach the point where the principal is only 20% of the initial loan amount, so it's necessary to know how your home has increased in value.
 After all, every bit of appreciation you've gained over time counts towards removing PMI.
 So why should you pay it after the balance of your loan has dropped below the 80% threshold?
 Despite the fact that nationwide trends signify falling home values, realize that real estate is local.
 Your neighborhood may not be reflecting the national trends and/or your home may have acquired equity before things calmed down.